Wonka15/TestRepo/README.md

 - ## 🎨 Art Folder Structure

-- Jason: place your art in `assets/art/jason/`
-- Kris: place your art in `assets/art/kris/`
-- Noah: place your art in `assets/art/noah/`
+- William: place your art in `assets/art/william/`

 This keeps everyone organized and makes it easy to find each person’s work!

 ---

-Thanks for collaborating, Jason, Kris, and Noah!
+Thanks for collaborating, William!
 Let’s build something awesome together 🚀